CDDLeiden/QSPRpred/docs/features.rst

         :class:`~qsprpred.models.metrics.Metric`: Base class for metrics

         Metrics are used to evaluate the performance of models.
-        More information may be found in the `model assessment tutorial <https://github.com/CDDLeiden/QSPRpred/blob/dev/tutorials/basics/modelling/model_assessment.ipynb>`_.
+        More information can be found in the `model assessment tutorial <https://github.com/CDDLeiden/QSPRpred/blob/dev/tutorials/basics/modelling/model_assessment.ipynb>`_.

         .. tab-set::